Automattic/Co-Authors-Plus/README.md

 If you want to display data about the author on their own archive, use the individual co-author blocks directly without wrapping them in the Co-Authors Block.

-The function `CoAuthors\Blocks::provide_author_archive_context` filters the context using the `author_name` query variable to provide the correct author context.
+The function `CoAuthors\Blocks::provide_author_archive_context` filters the context so the correct author is provided.

 #### Extending

-If you create a custom block that uses the namespace and prefix `cap/coauthor-`, the author archive context will be updated and will match the REST API response used in the editor.
+If you create a custom block that uses the namespace and prefix `cap/coauthor-`, the author archive context will be updated.

 If you have a differently named custom block, you can use the filter `coauthors_blocks_block_uses_author_context` to opt-in to the author archive context.

 ### Example Data

 When working with Full Site Editing, or in the post editor before the authors are loaded, example data is used.
-The example data provided with the coauthor blocks replicates the standard REST API response.
+The example data provided with the co-author blocks resembles a response to the `/coauthors-blocks/v1/coauthor/:user-nicename` REST API endpoint.

 #### Extending